LearnOnDemandSystems/docs/lod/life-cycle-actions.md

 - **Shell with UI**: Shell command execution with Command Prompt UI visible to the student.

->[!knowledge] If a script in a LIfe Cycel ACtion fails to execute, Lab on Demand will attempt to execute the script up to three times.
-Once the script fails to execute three times, it will not be attempted again and a detailed note will be left on the lab instance details page.
+>[!knowledge] If a Life Cycle Action script encounters an error, and that error is not caught, Lab on Demand will attempt to execute the script from the beginning up to five times.
+If after five attempts the the script still fails to execute, it will not be attempted again.
+The error thrown by the script will be logged and can be retrieved on the lab instance details page.
+For languages that support error handling, you may catch errors to give the user a different message.

 ## Execute Cloud Platform Command